-“The biggest concerns for most of our pets is boredom.
-They are not able to have the outlet to be able to do the normal things they would do in the wild,” says Dr. Andrea Y. Tu, veterinarian and the medical director and American College of Veterinary behaviorists resident.
+“The biggest concern for most of our pets is boredom.
+They are not able to have the outlet to be able to do the normal things they would do in the wild,” says Dr. Andrea Y. Tu, veterinarian and the medical director of Behavior Vets of NYC.
 “If you think about dog in the wild, the majority of their time is spent looking for food, hunting for food, eating it.
 Dog puzzles gives them the outlet for mental energy and physical energy.”

 Different personalities and breeds may dictate the most successful dog puzzle toys.
 Remember to supervise your dog during puzzle time.